This page describes the cluster management and cluster deletion workflows for CockroachDB Serverless.

 Restore data from a backup

-You can backup and restore your CockroachDB Serverless (beta) cluster manually.
-If you don't have billing information on file for your Organization, you can take backups locally to
+You can also back up and restore your CockroachDB Serverless cluster manually.
+You can take backups locally to

 Deleting a cluster will delete all cluster data.

 Free CockroachDB Serverless clusters are subject to deletion after 6 months of no activity.

 Proceed with the following steps only if you are sure you want to delete a cluster: